South Region, Brazil: Racial composition

+Geography

 Climate

 Southern Brazil has subtropical or temperate climate.
 The annual average temperatures vary between 12 °C (53.6 °F) and 22 °C (71.6 °F).
 It snows in the mountain ranges.

 Characteristics

 The region is highly urbanized (82%) and many cities are famous for their urban planning, like Curitiba and Maringá, both in Paraná State.
 It has a relatively high standard of living, with the highest Human Development Index of Brazil, 0.859 (2007), and the second highest per capita income of the country, $13,396, behind only the Southeast Region.
 The region also has a 98.3% literacy rate.

 Languages

 Portuguese, the official language of Brazil, is spoken by the entire population.
 In the south countryside, dialects of German or Italian origins are also spoken.
 The predominant dialects are Hunsrückisch and Venetian (or Talian).
 In Rio Grande do Sul and Curitiba there are some Yiddish speakers.
 In the northern region of Paraná there are some Japanese speakers.
 In the region around Ponta Grossa there are also some Dutch speakers.
 There are Polish language and Ukrainian language speakers in Paraná as well.
 Indigenous languages still spoken in some villages include Guarani and Kaingang.